claireaoi/transversations/README.md

 ### Questionning the ground

-An open conversation across fields around their own visions, concepts, and perspectives on our common language.
+An open conversation across fields to collect samples, visions and stories stemming from plural-minds tuned on specific-words, as a lucid vagabondage in-between possible perspectives on a same THING.
+One word, many ways of seeing.

 ### Suggested terms